 Q. What are the admission requirements?

 A. For general admission, you should have college preparatory classes with a minimum grade point average (GPA) of 2.7 on a 4.0 scale.
-The classes we recommend you take include English (4 years), math (4), science (4), social studies (3), fine arts (1), computer science (1), and at least two years of foreign language.
+We recommend (but do not require) a high school curriculum that includes English (4 years), math (3), science (3), social studies (3), fine arts (1), computer science (1), and at least two years of foreign language.
 You should have an ACT composite score of at least 20 (or SAT of 950).
-Finally, we will also consider an applicant's extracurricular activities, leadership, and admission essay.
+When making admission decisions, we will also consider an applicant's extracurricular activities, leadership, admission essay, and letter of recommendation.

 Q. Is there an application deadline?